 The Dot, also by Peter H. Reynolds, which shows how an entire modern art collection can grow from something as simple as a circle.

 I posted last year about how easy it is to make your own Christmas Crackers (bonbons).
 I love that personalizing them means that you have full creative license to create different themes each year.
 Last year, we did a Christmas theme for the visual aesthetic and I hand decorated wooden beads (my daughter still has them!).
-This year I thought I would celebrate New Zealand’s summer with an ocean theme as well as changing the gifts inside to match Miss 3’s interests (she has autism and adores things in miniature).
+This year I thought I would celebrate New Zealand’s summer with an ocean theme.

 Cardboard tubes (inner tubes from paper towels are perfect, just cut in half).